Scale your business with our modular plugins.

 If you use them smartly, discounts can help you improve your conversion rates and increase your sales.
 There are several ways to implement discounts on your e-commerce store.
 For example, you can apply WooCommerce coupons programmatically.

-In this guide, you’ll learn to change the price when customers add a product to the cart without using any coupons and by accessing the WooCommerce cart object directly.
-We’ll have a look at some examples and apply some logic when updating the price.
-The goal is that you understand the logic so you can customize the scripts and apply them to your store.
+In this guide, you’ll learn to change the price when customers add a product to the cart without using coupons and by accessing the WooCommerce cart object directly.
+We’ll look at some examples and apply some logic when updating the price.

-How to update the product price programmatically in WooCommerce
+How to Update the Product Price Programmatically in WooCommerce

 1. Update product price when a checkbox is selected